hashworks-code/littlebrahma.v2/_practice/productDesign.md

   Product, Design
 layout: service
 img: /assets/img/homepage/product-design.png
-desc1: Build the relationship between technology and its user.
-Define the problem statement which impact the masses and brainstorm ideas to find a solution.
+desc1: Define the problem statement which impact the masses and brainstorm ideas to find a solution.
+Build a strong relationship between your application and its users.

 desc2: We focus on goal-oriented design empathizing for the end users.
 We help you to design a simplified solution with a minimalist approach to provide a seamless customer experience and greater adoption.
 practice_lists:
   - title: Services